-13.3 Induction
+15.3 Induction

-Headlands School will have a process (via Helen Keyworth HR Officer) in place to alert the DSL to all new staff (including agency and third-party staff) / volunteers starting employment and Governors taking up a role.
+Headlands School will have a process (as part of the induction led by HR) in place to alert the DSL to all new staff (including agency and third-party staff) / volunteers starting employment and Governors taking up a role.

-When new staff or volunteer start, the DSL and the HR Officer will ensure that, as part of their induction, they are briefed on the safeguarding expectations and internal structures that support meeting these, along with key documents and the time to read these.
-The induction process will be recorded and confirmation of completion signed / logged.
+When new staff or volunteer start, the DSL will ensure that, as part of their induction, they are briefed on the safeguarding expectations and internal structures that support meeting these, along with key documents and the time to read these.
+The induction process will be recorded, and confirmation of completion signed / logged.
 Induction will include:

-- KCSiE, 2023 Part One and / or Annex A (depending upon the role and if they do or do not work directly with children). - Staff Code of Conduct 2023-2024 - Whistleblowing Guidance 2023-2024 - Strategic Child Protection & Safeguarding Policy 2023-2024 - Staff Reference Guide CP and Safeguarding Policy 2023-2024 - Behaviour & Attendance policies and the safeguarding context of both. - The role and identity of the DSL, DDSL & DSG and any other staff who have a safeguarding role / responsibility. - Briefing on range of safeguarding issues to be aware of, internal safeguarding procedures and expectations (including Online Safety and Filtering and Monitoring) and where key documents and guidance can be accessed. - Relevant online elearning required for and appropriate to the post
+- KCSiE, 2024 Part One and / or Annex A (depending upon the role and if they do or do not work directly with children). - > Staff Code of Conduct 2024-2025 - > Whistleblowing Guidance 2024-2025 - > Strategic Child Protection & Safeguarding Policy 2024-2025 - > Staff Reference Guide CP and Safeguarding Policy 2024-2025 - > Behaviour & Attendance policies and the safeguarding context of both. - The role and identity of the DSL, DDSL & DSG and any other staff who have a safeguarding role / responsibility. - Briefing on range of safeguarding issues to be aware of, internal safeguarding procedures and expectations (including Online Safety and Filtering and Monitoring) and where key documents and guidance can be accessed. - > Relevant online e.
+Learning required for and appropriate to the post.

-13.4 DSL / DDSL Training
+15.4 DSL / DDSL Training